Sample-path large deviations for L\'evy processes and random walks with Weibull increments: Boundary crossing with moderate jumps

 \section{Boundary crossing with moderate jumps}

-In this section, we illustrate the value of Corollary~\ref{theorem:contraction-principle} We consider level crossing probabilities of L\'evy processes where the jump sizes are conditioned to be moderate.
+In this section, we illustrate the value of Corollary~\ref{theorem:contraction-principle}; for an application of Corollary~\ref{corollary:LDP-wrt-M_1-prime} we refer to \cite{BBRZ2}.
+We consider level crossing probabilities of L\'evy processes where the jump sizes are conditioned to be moderate.
 Specifically, we apply Corollary~\ref{theorem:contraction-principle} in order to provide large-deviations estimates for

 We emphasize that this type of rare events are difficult to analyze with the tools developed previously.
 In particular, the sample path LDP proved in \cite{Gantert1998} is w.r.t.\ the $L_1$ topology.
-Since the closure of the sets in (\ref{moderate-prob}) w.r.t.\ the $L_1$ topology is the entire space, the LDP upper bound would not provide any information.
+Since the closure of the sets in (\ref{moderate-prob}) w.r.t.\ the $L_1$ topology contains the zero function, the LDP upper bound would not provide any information.

 Functionals like (\ref{moderate-prob}) appear in actuarial models, in case excessively large insurance claims are reinsured and therefore do not play a role in the ruin of an insurance company. \cite{AsmussenPihlsgaard}, for example, studied various estimates of infinite-time ruin probabilities with analytic methods. \cite{rheeblanchetzwart2016} studied the finite-time ruin probability, using probabilistic techniques in case of regularly varying L\'evy measures and confirmed that the conventional wisdom ``the principle of a single big jump'' can be extended to ``the principle of the minimal number of big jumps'' in such a context.
 Here we show that a similar result---with subtle differences---can be obtained in case the L\'evy measure has a Weibull tail.